lex-node/governance/constitution/constitution.md

   * Including copies of any written evidence or other material written information, and summaries of any other evidence, relevant to, and material for the consideration of, the MAEE and the other matters referred to in the Exception Notice.

 4.26.
 If the Foundation fears that details of the MAEE may be exploited and cause further harm to Users, they may do any of the following:
-  * Publish their Exception Handling Proposal to a private channel containing only Voters;
+  * Publish their Exception Handling Proposal to a private channel containing only Council Members;
   * Publish an Exception Handling Proposal that excludes exploitable details, to be followed by publication of such details only when the fix is ready to be deployed;
   * Secretly deploy fixes to the MAEE, only if such fixes do not amend Pocket Core’s consensus rules or undermine practical adherence to this Constitution, and under the understanding that such fixes may be replaced by the Council once the MAEE has been resolved.